Avatar

 Welcome!

-I am a Postdoctoral Scholar at the University of Mannheim and a member of the Collaborative Research Center TR 224 “Economic Perspectives on Societal Challenges” in project A03 with Michèle Tertilt.
+Previously, I was a Postdoctoral Scholar at the University of Mannheim and a member of the Collaborative Research Center TR 224 “Economic Perspectives on Societal Challenges” in project A03 with Michèle Tertilt.
+In addition, I also worked as a Research Associate at the European University Institute (EUI) with Philipp Kircher on his ERC-Project “Technological Change: New Sources, Consequences, and Impact Mitigation”.

 I obtained a PhD in Economics at the EUI in September 2020.
 My supervisors were Árpád Ábrahám and Dominik Sachs.